-The cloud provider permissions required by HPE Consumption Analytics platform are not sufficient to change a password or lock a cloud provider account in some other way.
+The cloud provider permissions required by HPE Consumption Analytics portal are not sufficient to change a password or lock a cloud provider account in some other way.

-What measures are in place to prevent someone (including a HPE employee) from locking a customer out of the HPE Consumption Analytics platform application?
+What measures are in place to prevent someone (including a HPE employee) from locking a customer out of the HPE Consumption Analytics portal application?

 Only select HPE employees have the administrative access to change a customer's access to the application.